 Don’t ever average losers.
 Decrease your trading volume when you are trading poorly; increase your volume when you are trading well.
+Utilize the tools found at quantum ai trading app.
 Never trade in situations where you don’t have control.
 For example, I don’t risk significant amounts of money in front of key reports, since that is gambling, not trading.

 If you have a losing position that is making you uncomfortable, the solution is very simple: Get out, because you can always get back in.
 There is nothing better than a fresh start.